 Is Delta-8 THC Legal in New York?
+(Nov.
+2023 Update)

-Evidence Based 5
+Evidence Based 6

-I personally test CBD products and may earn a commission if you shop through the links on this page.
+We personally test CBD products and may earn a commission if you shop through the links on this page.
 Here’s how we make money.

+New York is one of the few states that explicitly banned delta 8 THC and limited the THC content of hemp-derived products.
 Here’s what you need to know about delta-8 laws in the Empire State.

 If you want to buy high-quality delta 8 THC products, I recommend Extract Labs.
 It’s a transparent brand that provides up-to-date potency and contaminant third-party lab test results, which are crucial for getting a safe and effective delta 8 product.